DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

   .subscribe(data => console.info(data), error => console.error(error));
 ```

 In the above example, if the specified port is 0, **publish** API will use one of the available free port in the system.
-In the event of error, an error code of type **zeroConfError** comes as an event data.
+In the event of an error, an event data contains **zeroConfError** error code.

 ## License